zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

 ## Deleting Jira Configuration

 {{% alert color="warning" %}}
-If you already have [linked Jira projects](#link-jira-project) to the portoflio,, after you delete the Jira configuration, the linked Jira projects will be unlinked from the portfolio automatically.
+If you already have [linked Jira projects](#link-jira-project) to the portoflio, after you delete the Jira configuration, the linked Jira projects will be unlinked from the portfolio automatically.
 {{% /alert %}}

 To delete a configuration, do the following steps: